MichaelELeonard/Supervised-Machine-Learning-Challenge/README.md

 <img src="ReadMe Pics/Pic 12.png" width="648" height="391">

-In this Challenge, we were challenged to utilize a supervised machine learning model to evaluate loan risk.
-A dataset of historical lending activity from a peer-to-peer lending services company was provided to build a model that can identify the creditworthiness of borrowers.
+In this Challenge, we were tasked to utilize a supervised machine learning model to evaluate loan risk.
+A dataset of lending activity from a peer-to-peer lending services company was provided to build a model that could identify the creditworthiness of borrowers.

 ## Split the Data into Training and Testing Sets